 Connectivity and USB C support

-As you can see the Huion Kmavas Pro comes with a number of connectivity options such as Display port and VGA port, which is great if you have an older computer.
+As you can see the Huion Kmavas Pro comes with a number of connectivity options such as a Display port and VGA port, which is great if you have an older computer.

 Xp Pen also comes with a fair share of the ports but what sets it apart is – it comes with USB-C support.
-This is great if you have got a newer computer or laptop that has a USB-C port – as you can just connect a single USB-C to USB-C cable and start working.
+This is great if you have got a newer computer or laptop that has a USB-C port – as you can just connect a single USB-C to a USB-C cable and start working.

-If your computer does not have the required ports such as HDMI, Mini Display, or the USB ports, you will need to get a USB hub (Amazon) in order to connect the tablet to the computer.
+If your computer does not have the required ports such as HDMI, Mini Display, or USB ports, you will need to get a USB hub (Amazon) in order to connect the tablet to the computer.

 Box contents – Huion Kamvas Pro 24 vs Xp Pen Artist 24 Pro